Overview: Active geo-replication and auto-failover groups

 If you are using active geo-replication to build a globally distributed application and need to provide read-only access to data in more than four regions, you can create secondary of a secondary (a process known as chaining).
 This way you can achieve virtually unlimited scale of database replication.
 In addition, chaining reduces the overhead of replication from the primary database.
 The trade-off is the increased replication lag on the leaf-most secondary databases.

-- Configurable performance level of the secondary database: Both primary and secondary databases are required to have the same service tier.
-A secondary database can be created with lower performance level (DTUs) than the primary.
-This option is not recommended for applications with high database write activity because the increased replication lag increases the risk of substantial data loss after a failover.
-In addition, after failover the application’s performance is impacted until the new primary is upgraded to a higher performance level.
-The log IO percentage chart on Azure portal provides a good way to estimate the minimal performance level of the secondary that is required to sustain the replication load.
+- Configurable compute size of the secondary database: Both primary and secondary databases are required to have the same service tier.
+It is also strongly recommended that secondary database is created with the same compute size (DTUs or vCores) as the primary.
+A secondary with lower compute size is at risk of an increased replication lag, potential unavailability of the secondary, and consequently at risk of substantial data loss after a failover.
+As a result, the published RPO = 5 sec cannot be guaranteed.
+The other risk is that after failover the application’s performance will be impacted due to insufficient compute capacity of the new primary until it is upgraded to a higher compute size.
+The time of the upgrade depends on the database size.
+In addition, currently such upgrade requires that both primary and secondary databases are online and, therefore, cannot be completed until the outage is mitigated.
+If you decide to create the secondary with lower compute size, the log IO percentage chart on Azure portal provides a good way to estimate the minimal compute size of the secondary that is required to sustain the replication load.
 For example, if your Primary database is P6 (1000 DTU) and its log IO percent is 50% the secondary needs to be at least P4 (500 DTU).
 You can also retrieve the log IO data using sys.resource_stats or sys.dm_db_resource_stats database views.
-For more information on the SQL Database performance levels, see What are SQL Database Service Tiers.
+For more information on the SQL Database compute sizes, see What are SQL Database Service Tiers.

 - User-controlled failover and failback: A secondary database can explicitly be switched to the primary role at any time by the application or the user.
 During a real outage the “unplanned” option should be used, which immediately promotes a secondary to be the primary.
 When the failed primary recovers and is available again, the system automatically marks the recovered primary as a secondary and bring it up-to-date with the new primary.
 Due to the asynchronous nature of replication, a small amount of data can be lost during unplanned failovers if a primary fails before it replicates the most recent changes to the secondary.
 When a primary with multiple secondaries fails over, the system automatically reconfigures the replication relationships and links the remaining secondaries to the newly promoted primary without requiring any user intervention.
 After the outage that caused the failover is mitigated, it may be desirable to return the application to the primary region.
 To do that, the failover command should be invoked with the “planned” option.